 The Importance of Notarizing a Power of Attorney

-If you want your POA to be the real deal, you must do it right.
+If you want your Power of Attorney to be the real deal, you must do it right.
 It would be best if you got it notarized.
 A notary public is like the bouncer of legal documents.
 They ensure the person signing it is who they say they are and that they’re not being forced into it.
 Plus, it stops shady characters from trying to pull a fast one by adding an extra layer of protection.
 Banks and other important peeps will only give it the time of day with that notary stamp.

 How to Notarize a Power of Attorney